rvanheest/Literature-Study-Feedback-Control/Blog/Feedback-Systems.md

 ![Feedforward system](images/Feedforward system.png)

 ## The components of a closed-loop system
-Now let's go over the different parts in the first image.
+A basic closed-loop system consists of a number of components that are shown in the first image.
 When an output in the system is produced, it is compared with the reference value (usually known as the **setpoint**).
-This comparison produces a **tracking error*, which is the deviation of the output from the setpoint:
+This comparison produces a *tracking error*, which is the deviation of the output from the setpoint:
 > tracking error = setpoint - previous output

 The tracking error is used in the **controller** to determine the system's next input.
 Usually when the tracking error is positive (the previous output was too low) the controller has to produce a new control input that will raise the output of the process.
 The reverse holds for the case where the tracking error is negative.

-Notice that the controller does not need any knowledge about the system's behavior but instead only needs to know the **directionality** of the process: does the input need to be raised or lowered in order to raise the output value?
+Notice that the controller does not need any knowledge about the system's internal behavior but instead only needs to know the **directionality** of the process: does the input need to be raised or lowered in order to raise the output value?
 In practice both situations will occur: increasing the power of a heating element will lead to an increase in temperature, whereas an increase of the power of a cooler will lead to a decrease.

 Besides the directionality, the controller also needs to know the **magnitude** of the correction.
 After all, the controller could overcompensate a positive tracking error, resulting in a negative tracking error.
 This often results in a **control oscillation**, which is rarely desirable.